 Women’s Economic Empowerment and Equality in Waste Management and Recycling

 Countries in Latin America and the Caribbean (LAC) have some of the fastest-growing cities in the world – with accompanying rapidly increasing rates of waste generation.
 Poor waste management systems coupled with expansive coastlines and extensive internal waterways that carry unmanaged waste to the ocean pose a grave threat to surrounding marine environments and related tourism.
 In Peru, for example, the per capita generation of waste at the local level has increased by 40 percent over the last 10 year.
 This increase in production is problematic given the region’s incipient solid waste management (SWM) and recycling systems and limited public awareness of the importance of recycling and proper waste disposal.

 At the national level within LAC, a growing awareness exists about the benefits of resource efficiency and the importance of solid waste management and recycling, especially in relation to ocean plastics pollution and the threat to LAC’s blue economy.
 All 33 LAC ministries of environment committed to combatting ocean plastic pollution and improving recycling efforts.
 A 2018 report developed to guide the design of possible policies and programs for SWM and recycling, however, only mentioned women and gender in just one textbox that focused on the informal sector, exacerbating gaps in knowledge and recognition of women in the sector.

-Learn More about USIAD’s Work on Gender and Urban Services HERE.
+Learn More about USAID’s Work on Gender and Urban Services HERE.